Vietnam.vn - Nền tảng quảng bá Việt Nam

 These days, the small house in Na Nieng village is filled with laughter and happiness.
 Thanks to the generosity of benefactors, Y Cu’s dream of becoming a doctor is gradually becoming a reality.

 “I am very grateful to the kind-hearted people who have understood, supported, and helped my dream come true.
-I will try to study well, gain experience, and gain more knowledge to become a good doctor, treat many people, and be useful to society,” Tho Y Cu said emotionally./.
+I will try my best to study well, gain experience, and gain more knowledge to become a good doctor, treat many people, and be useful to society,” Tho Y Cu said emotionally./.

 Nguyen Thi Hong Anh with children at the Ha Tinh Orphanage.
 (Source: Ha Tinh Newspaper)

-The journey of Nguyen Thi Hong Anh - an orphaned student at Ha Tinh Orphanage is not only a story of personal efforts but also a testament to the love and support from the community.
+The journey of Nguyen Thi Hong Anh – an orphaned female student at Ha Tinh Orphanage is not only a story of personal efforts but also a testament to the love and support from the community.

 Source: https://www.vietnamplus.vn/uoc-mo-cua-nu-sinh-dan-toc-mong-thi-do-dai-hoc-y-ha-noi-post974545.vnp